andrewrgoss/andrewrgoss.com/content/about.md

 ![Analytic Data Pipeline](/img/data_pipeline.png "Analytic Data Pipeline")

-Over the course of my career, I have gained a unique perspective as both a developer and a marketer in leveraging people, process, and technology.
+Over the course of my career, I have gained a unique perspective as both a developer and an account manager in leveraging people, process, and technology.

 * I've held both client-facing and technical roles while addressing a wide range of business data initiatives across industries such as finance, food services, higher education, retail, technology, and telecommunications.
 * During this time I've worked with numerous high-profile <a href="/resume/#clients_served">clients</a> including Bank of America, Fitbit, Hewlett Packard Enterprise, Sprint, and Taco Bell.
+I've also built numerous in-house tools and systems.
 * My cross-functional <a href="/resume/#work_experience">roles</a> have included data engineering, application development, business analysis, database marketing, and marketing automation.
 I've helped translate large amounts of fragmented data into smarter decision making.

 ![ETL](/img/etl.png "ETL")